-Cherian George is a Professor at the Hong Kong Baptist University School of Communication, where he also serves as Associate Dean (Research and Development).
+Cherian George is a Professor at the Hong Kong Baptist University School of Communication and Film, where he also serves as Associate Dean (Research and Development).

 Before joining academia, he was a journalist at The Straits Times, where he wrote mainly on politics and served as the art and photo editor for three years.
 Early in his career, he twice won the company’s Feature of the Year Award.
 He continues to practise professional journalism as the editor and publisher of What’s Up, an independent monthly current affairs newspaper for children, which was honoured for editorial excellence by the Society of Publishers in Asia in 2006.